---

 ggarrange(ca_plot, dca_plot, ncol = 2, labels = "AUTO")

-The first-axis gradient length is more than a description; it is a practical guide to which ordination method suits the data.
-A widely used rule of thumb reads the length of the first DCA axis in SD units of \(\beta\)-diversity:
+The first-axis gradient length guides *which* ordination method suits the data.
+A widely used **rule of thumb** takes the length of the first DCA axis in SD units of $\beta$-diversity:

-• above ca. 4 SD, the gradient is long, species turn over enough that responses are clearly unimodal, and unimodal methods (CA, CCA, or distance-based ordination) are preferable;
+- **above *ca.* 4 SD**, the gradient is long, species turn over enough that responses are unimodal, and **unimodal** methods (CA, CCA, or distance-based ordination) are preferable;

-• between 2 and 4 SD, the choice is not clear-cut, and it is worth fitting and comparing both families.
+- **between 2 and 4 SD**, the choice is not clear-cut, and it is worth fitting and comparing both groups.

-The length comes straight from the decorana output (the Axis lengths row), or equivalently from the spread of the site scores along DCA1.
-The worked example below reads it for the dune meadows used above and, for contrast, for the Doubs fish.
+The length comes straight from the `decorana` output (the **Axis lengths** row), or equivalently from the spread of the site scores along DCA1.
+The worked example below computes it for the dune meadows used above and, for contrast, for the Doubs fish.

 dune_len <- diff(range(scores(dca_result, display = "sites", choices = 1)))